mmastrac/stylus/docs/src/getting-started/creating-monitors.md

 ## More Complex Monitors

 Monitors can be as simple or complex as you need them to be.
+Here are a few examples to get you started.

 For example, you can use `curl` to request a JSON endpoint from a web service, and ensure that it returns a healthy response: